mrkkrp/ace-popup-menu/README.md

 (defun mk-flyspell-correct-previous (&optional words) "Correct word before point, reach distant words.

-WORDS words at maximum are traversed backward until misspelled word is found.
-If it's not found, give up.
-If argument WORDS is not specified, traverse 12 words by default.
+WORDS words at maximum are traversed backward until a misspelled word is found.
+If the argument WORDS is not specified, traverse 12 words by default.

-Return T if misspelled word is found and NIL otherwise.
-Never move point."
+Return T if a misspelled word is found and NIL otherwise.
+Never move the point."
   (interactive "P")
-  (let* ((Δ (- (point-max) (point)))
+  (let* ((delta (- (point-max) (point)))
          (counter (string-to-number (or words "12")))
          (result
           (catch 'result